sebastian-mollie/SyliusMolliePlugin-DO-NOT-USE-/README.md

 module.exports = [shopConfig, adminConfig, molliePluginConfig];
 ```

-* The mollie assets will be build in directory specified in mollie webpack.config but you can change this if you edit mollie webpack.config, the base one is:
+The mollie assets will be build in directory specified in mollie webpack.config but you can change this if you edit mollie webpack.config, the base one is:
 ```
 .setOutputPath('public/bitbag')
 .setPublicPath('/bitbag')
 ```

-* If you are using the webpack in your own project, you can add entries to your own (root) webpack configuration which will build the mollie resources in the directory of your choice, the pre builded mollie assets are located in:
+If you are using the webpack in your own project, you can add entries to your own (root) webpack configuration which will build the mollie resources in the directory of your choice, the pre builded mollie assets are located in:
 ```
 ../MolliePluginRootDirectory/src/Resources/assets/admin/entry.js  //scss and js files are imported into entry.js file ../MolliePluginRootDirectory/src/Resources/assets/shop/entry.js  //scss and js files are imported into entry.js file
 ```

-* And then in your root webpack.config just:
+And then in your root webpack.config add Entries:
 ```
 	.addEntry(
 		'mollie/admin',